 Firing Order and lead positioning

 With the top entry cap one of the leads (usually No. 4) exits very close to the steering column UJ and the clamp bolt can hit the lead as the steering is turned.
 Ben Columb had an intermittent misfire because it was virtually touching and the spark jumped that gap rather than the plug gap.
 I discovered the rubber boot on one of my leads had been gouged but wasn't causing a misfire - yet - so I routed that lead round the other leads on its way to No.4 plug which keeps it out of the way.
 The original side-entry cap would be better but I think they only take cut leads, and for the 23/25D4.
-However these ANG HT leads have right-angle caps for the distributor (as well as for the plugs) so should solve the problem and are only £12.
+However there are lead sets with right-angle connectors for both 25D4 and 45D4 which should avoid that.
 But a down-side may be that you can't slide the boots up the leads at the distributor end to make sure the connectors are fully seated in the cap before sliding the boot back down again, and a right-angle cap on the rear plugs may foul the heater valve.
 Personally I would rather have right-angles at the cap and straights at the plugs, they do exist, a bit dearer than ANG, but you have to look carefully because some are the other way round i.e. straights at the cap and right-angles at the plugs which would be the worst of both worlds!

 For the 45D4 a possibility is cap DDB194 which is a side-entry for push-fit leads.
 Used on the Mini with screws to attach it to the distributor body a number of sources show this cap with recesses for standard spring-clip fitting.
 I've not been able to find a side-entry push-fit cap for the 25D4.